zeroxf89/agenticSeek/README.md

 # AgenticSeek: Manus-like AI powered by Deepseek R1 Agents.

 **A fully local alternative to Manus AI**, a voice-enabled AI assistant that codes, explores your filesystem, browse the web and correct it's mistakes all without sending a byte of data to the cloud.
-The goal of the project is to create a truly Jarvis like assistant using reasoning model such as deepseek R1.
+The goal of the project is to create an autonomous agent like Manus but using reasoning model such as deepseek R1, all running locally.

 > 🛠️ **Work in Progress** – Looking for contributors! 🚀